nikitavoloboev/data/focusing/goals.md

 ## Minimize, improve tools used, meet people

-Focus on making and extending tools to solve well defined problems I have.
+Focus on making and extending tools to solve problems & any frictions I have.

-Further automate and optimize any frictions I feel.
-Create things that bring joy.

-Minimize incoming stream of information to contain only impactful signal that is inspiring.
+Filter incoming streams of information to contain impactful things that inspires me.
 Meet more people.

 Cut time waste fully.
 No analytics.
 No compulsive behavior.
-Breathe, be mindful & create!
+Breathe, be mindful & create things that bring joy!

 ## Read books/papers